-If an employee holds two positions with a single employer, one permanent and the other seasonal (less than 186 consecutive calendar days in a year), the compensation from both must be added together to determine whether the employee will exceed the earnings threshold since the employment is not solely in a seasonal position.
+If an employee holds two positions with a single employer, one permanent and the other seasonal (six months or less), the compensation from both must be added together to determine whether the employee will exceed the earnings threshold since the employment is not solely in a seasonal position.

-Also, if an employer hires an employee to a second seasonal position within 30 days of the person having ended a previous seasonal position, the individual remains excluded from PERA membership only if the duration of both seasonal positions will be 185 days or less in the year.
+Also, if an employer hires an employee to a second seasonal position within 30 days of the person having ended a previous seasonal position, the individual remains excluded from PERA membership only if the total duration of both seasonal positions will be six months or less.

 On occasion, an employer might decide to extend an employee's seasonal appointment beyond the original dates projected.
 This might be the result of weather changes that allow a golf course or pool to be open longer than its usual dates of operation, or because availability of funds allows for more road maintenance than originally budgeted, or various other reasons.
-If a person's employment in a seasonal position is later extended beyond 185 days within a 12-month period, the employee must be reported for membership immediately if no other exclusion applies.
+If a person's employment in a seasonal position is later extended beyond six months, the employee must be reported for membership immediately if no other exclusion applies.

 A seasonal employee who qualifies for membership remains a member until there is a formal termination of employment or retirement under the Post Retirement Option authorized under Minn.
 Stat. §353.371.
 This is true for those hired before or after July 1, 2002, or Dec.
-31, 2014.
+31, 2014, or June 30, 2020.
 Once a seasonal employee becomes a PERA member the coverage automatically resumes at the start of each season unless the employer substantiates that the employer-employee relationship has terminated.